Tudor Thame

 The Peculiar Pot?

-This story trail was partially inspired by the discovery of an Iron Age pot near this location, that was unearthed by a badger.
+This story trail was partially inspired by the discovery of an Iron Age pot that was unearthed by a badger in the fields that form part of Thame Meadows Estate.
 It lead to an archaeological survey which revealed that Thame has a rich prehistoric past, going back around six thousand years.
 Find out more about Thame’s history through our summary page here, visit Thame Museum, or for a more in-depth look at Thame’s history, you may want to consider joining Thame Historical Society.

 Challenge Questions: